,

 Again, though, why Clermont County, Ohio?

-We must assume a familial connection brought the children to the area.
-In that regard, the best candidate is Thomas Kennelly (1792-1872), who may have been John’s older brother.
+I assume a familial connection brought the children to the area.
+In that regard, the best candidate is Thomas Kennelly (1792-1872), who was probably John’s older brother.
 Like John, he was born in New York and also named a son Harmon (born 1833).
 In 1840, Thomas headed a large household of 13 people.[18]1840 U.S. census, Clermont County, Ohio, population schedule, New Richmond, p.
-224, line 18, Thomas Kennelly; digital image, FamilySearch (https://familysearch.org : 1 July 2020); citing NARA … Continue reading It is conceivable that one or more of the Kennelly orphans moved in with Thomas’s family.
+224, line 18, Thomas Kennelly; digital image, FamilySearch (https://familysearch.org : 1 July 2020); citing NARA … Continue reading It is conceivable that one or more of the Kennelly orphans moved in with his family.
 Harriet, for example, could be represented by the female under 5 in this household, and Sarah could be represented by one of the two females 10-14.

 Another candidate is a Mrs. Chapman, age 50-60, who might be related to Maria Chapman.[19]1840 U.S. Census, Clermont County, Ohio, population schedule, Ohio Township, p.
 218, line 4, Mrs. Chapman; digital image, FamilySearch (https://familysearch.org : 1 July 2020); citing NARA microfilm … Continue reading She is listed only several lines away from Harmon.
 Two males aged 20-30 and one female 5-10 resided with her.
 If this is the connection, then the female 5-10 could be Jane Kennelly.